Blizzard Entertainment: Unreleased and future games

 Notable unreleased titles include Warcraft Adventures: Lord of the Clans, an adventure game which was canceled on May 22, 1998; Shattered Nations, a turn-based strategy game cancelled around 1996; and StarCraft: Ghost, an action game aimed for release on consoles, co-developed with Nihilistic Software, which was "postponed indefinitely" on March 24, 2006, after being in development hell for much of its lifespan.

 Work on a project called Nomad started around 1998 after the release of Starcraft, with development led by Duane Stinnett.
 Nomad was inspired by the tabletop role playing game Necromunda that was played in a post-apocalyptic setting.
 The project had vague goals, and around that time, many of the staff of Blizzard began playing MMORPGs EverQuest and Ultima Online.
-Nomad was cancelled in 1999 as Blizzard shifted to making their own MMORPG, World of Warcraft.
+Nomad was cancelled in 1999 as Blizzard shifted to making its own MMORPG, World of Warcraft.

 In the wake of the 2018 layoffs, two projects were cancelled: One was codenamed Orion, an asynchronous card game for mobile devices designed by Hearthstone developers.
-While the game was considered fun to play when players were engaged in real time, the asynchronous aspect diluted the enjoyment of the.
+While the game was considered fun to play when players were engaged in real time, the asynchronous aspect diluted players' enjoyment of the game.
 The second, codenamed Ares, was a first-person shooter within the Starcraft universe inspired by Electronic Arts' Battlefield series that had been in development for three years.

 After seven years of development, Blizzard revealed the cancellation of an unannounced MMO codenamed Titan on September 23, 2014, though Overwatch was created from its assets.
 The company also has a history of declining to set release dates, choosing to instead take as much time as needed, generally saying a given product is "done when it's done."